Anida259/DatasetValues/README.md

 -  Trained models and accuracy metrics are saved in the pkl/ folder
 -  Model performance summary is exported as pkl/model_accuracy.csv

 ## Interpretation of Results

+### Accuracy Measures

+CV_RMSE → Shows how far predictions are from actuals on unseen data; lower values mean more accurate and reliable forecasts.
+Train_RMSE → Measures how closely the model fits past data; lower values indicate a tighter fit, but a big gap vs. CV_RMSE signals overfitting.
+Train_R² → Explains how much of the variation in the target is captured by the model, with higher values meaning stronger predictive power.

 ### 1. Revenue